 7. Live Tutoring

-To round out a review company that already offers a plethora of self-paced and live study options, Kaplan GMAT Prep also provides students with the opportunity to sign up for a live private tutoring plan.
+To round out a review company that already offers a plethora of self-paced and live study options, Kaplan GMAT Prep also provides students with the opportunity to sign up for a live private tutor plan.
 Where Kaplan Private Tutoring really excels is in the ability for students to access all the benefits of a private tutor online.
 Private tutoring at some other companies is limited by regional access to a tutor, meaning that if you live in a remote area or outside of a major college region, you might not be able to take advantage of a private tutor.
 This type of universal access is really important, because—if it matches your learning style—Live Tutoring can be the most beneficial method for boosting your score.

 Here is a quick breakdown of the pricing plans for Kaplan GMAT Live Tutoring: